notepad-plus-plus/userDefinedLanguages/README.md

 * The `description` attribute is an optional description of the UDL language (it could be the based on the `id-name` or `display-name`, but with spaces instead of underscores, hyphens, and/or periods).
 * The `author` attribute should be your name or GitHub username or email address.
 * The `homepage` attribute could be a link to your GitHub repository for the UDL language or your GitHub user page.

+The maintenance team will be checking the UDL file and JSON for conformance to these requirements.
+By submitting the Pull Request, you are giving permission for edits to help it match the requirements.
+If you need help with the JSON, please ask for help in the Pull Request, and be willing and available to answer questions for clarifications so that you can be helped.